-- To assist initial southern expansion of Westhill, releasing land at Cadgerford/Backhill will allow establishment of a fitting 'gateway' setting to Westhill from a commercial and residential perspective as well as placemaking; - Land at Cadgerford/Backhill can initially release capacity on the 'Six mile junction' by stopping up of a section of the Westhill - Blacktop C-class road.
-The C-class road would then be re-routed to connect back in to the B9119 further south and west through Cadgerford/Backhill land; - Transformation of the B9119 to an 'urban boulevard' spine linking existing and future development, particularly the commercial/employment heart of Westhill: - Alignment of the future southern relief road, as identified in the Westhill Capacity Study, will be planned to run through the overall future expansion area, with the land at Cadgerford/Backhill facilitating a key link eastwards towards the A944 and the City; - Together with the improved B9119 and the southern relief road, a permeable network of routes and street structure should prevail, creating a connected place with ease of movement between commercial and residential-led development, ensuring that the southern relief road does not become a barrier to development; - · Promotion of high quality connections by foot and
+- To assist initial southern expansion of Westhill, releasing land at Damhead, Cadgerford and Backhill will allow establishment of a fitting 'gateway' setting to Westhill from a commercial and residential perspective as well as placemaking; - Land at Damhead, Cadgerford and Backhill can initially release capacity on the 'Six mile junction' by stopping up of a section of the Westhill - Blacktop C-class road.
+The C-class road would then be re-routed to connect back in to the B9119 further south and west through the site; - Transformation of the B9119 to an 'urban boulevard' spine linking existing and future development, particularly the commercial/employment heart of Westhill: - Alignment of the future southern relief road, as identified in the Westhill Capacity Study, will be planned to run through the overall future expansion area, with the land at Damhead, Cadgerford and Backhill facilitating a key link eastwards towards the A944 and the City - Together with the improved B9119 and the southern relief road, a permeable network of routes and street structure should prevail, creating a connected place with ease of movement between commercial and residential-led development, ensuring that the fig. 34: Illustrative development framework in context.